timoxley/cruft/Readme.md

 Entries starting with a bang will not be removed. e.g. override defaults in the case they remove something they should not.

-Updates to this readme will change these values.

 ## hawk
   - images